grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. Five days before the GA release:

-   - The PM or PMM running the release sends a **Last Call** to dev teams to get in their What’s New content.
+   - The PM or PMM running the release sends a **Last Call** to developer teams to get in their What’s New content.
    - The technical writer changes the PR status from **Draft** to **Ready for Review**.

 1. Two days before the release, What’s New content is frozen.